Commentary Matthew 3

 This is exactly what was just discussed a moment ago from the parable of the weeds and the wheat.
 But first notice that John says the winnowing fork is already in his hand.
 That was spoken 2,000 years ago.
 How much closer are we today to that moment when Jesus clears the threshing floor?

-Jesus came from Galilee to the Jordan to be baptized by John.
-Jesus said regarding baptism, “It is fitting for us to fulfill all righteousness”
+Jesus came to the Jordan to be baptized.
+Regarding his baptism, Jesus said “It is fitting for us to fulfill all righteousness”.

 Is baptism required for salvation?

 The Christian walk takes an entire lifetime.
 It’s not necessary for us to know every answer before we can follow Jesus Christ in Faith.
-I myself, am 53 years old and have been following Jesus since my twenties.
-And I don’t yet have all the answers.
+I myself, am 53 years old and have been following Jesus a long time, yet I still don’t have all the answers.

 Again I say!
 It’s not necessary for you to be a theologian in order to follow Jesus!
 Just go get baptized, follow Jesus and then don’t worry about it.
 I’m not going to have consternation over a theological debate.
 Just get baptized, and afterwards give praise to Jesus.
 It’s not necessary to fully understand every theological discussion before you can have faith.

 So then what’s the answer?
 Is baptism required for salvation?
-The answer is, “I don’t know”.
-But I’m not going to worry about it because I’ve been baptized and I’ve put my faith in Jesus.
+The answer is, “I don’t know.”
+But I’m not going to worry about it because I’ve already been baptized and I’ve put my faith in Jesus.
 You should do the same.
+Fulfill righteousness.

 What is that about?
 That’s the Holy Spirit.
 As we proceed through the gospels and The New Testament as a whole, we’re going to see the value and importance of having the Holy Spirit in you.
 So if you have never received the Holy Spirit before, know this: